Hotel-X Credentials

 An access is a combination of authentication details and configurations that enable a Buyer to connect with a Seller.
 It helps differentiate Sellers and manage multiple credentials or configurations from the same Seller (e.g., B2B vs. B2C feeds).
 You can review access details in My Connections.

-To facilitate testing, the following accesses have been pre-activated for your account:
+To facilitate testing, these accesses have been pre-activated for your account.

 How to Obtain an Access Code from an Actual Seller